Auditions now open for the 2024-25 academic year to study euphonium with Dr David Childs at the University of North Texas (UNT).

 Applicants invited for a live audition will be notified through email of their scheduled audition day/time.
 For more information visit the College of Music Admissions pages: Undergraduate study; Graduate study; International applicants.

-In addition to an interview with Professor Childs, prospective students will be required to demonstrate their ability through the following requirements:
+In addition to an interview with Dr Childs, prospective students will be required to demonstrate their ability through the following requirements:

 Master's Level: Either Jacob’s Fantasia, Picchi’s Fantasie Originale, Horovitz’ Concerto, or Boccalari’s Fantasia di Concerto, in addition to the following excerpts: Bydlo from Ravel’s orchestral setting of Mussorgsky’s Pictures at an Exhibition and Sousa’s Stars and Stripes Forever.